fronell/dotvim/README.md

 Required by plugin [Ack](https://github.com/mileszs/ack.vim.git)

-The setup instructions below use the Perl binary that comes with [git for Windows](https://git-scm.com):
+The following instructions use the Perl binary that comes with [git for Windows](https://git-scm.com):

 1. Download the single-file version of ack from https://beyondgrep.com/install/
 2. Rename the file to ack.pl and place it in a directory thats in %PATH%